 The correspondence between GMECCS constraints and cube elements is illustrated in Fig. 6, adapted from Shepard et al. (1961).
-The cubes show the concepts in a three-dimensional space corresponding to the three features, with the positive (in-concept) class indicated with black dots on the vertices.
+The cubes show the concepts in a threedimensional space corresponding to the three features, with the positive (in-concept) class indicated with black dots on the vertices.
 In these diagrams, the top and bottom faces of the cubes correspond to black and white in the shapes below, left and right to circle and triangle, and front and back to small and big.
 For each corner, edge, and face on the cube (Fig. 6), the unbiased conjunctive constraint schema provides a constraint.
 Face, edge, and corner constraints are shown in Table 2.
-Each of the single-feature constraints corresponds to one of the faces of the cube, each of the two-feature constraints corresponds to an edge at the boundary of two faces, and each of the three-feature constraints to one of the vertices at the junction of three faces.
+Each of the single-feature constraints corresponds to an edge at the boundary of two faces, and each of the three-feature constraints to one of the vertices at the junction of three faces.
 If we define the order of a conjunctive constraint to be the number of relevant features, then face, edge, and corner constraints have orders 1, 2, and 3.